alohomora-N/unal/README.md

 # unal

-Collect the voice Dataset for NLP.
+Collect the voice dataset for NLP.

 ## info